-The Company's DEI Committee was formed after a thorough process of determining a charter and actively looks to expand the Company's DEI vision.
+In January 2022, the Company created a DEI Committee.
+The DEI Committee was formed after a thorough process of determining a charter and is actively in the process of expanding the Company's DEI vision.
 The committee members are passionate about DEI efforts and represent the Company's various business divisions and corporate departments.
 The Company continues to promote DEI within its culture and make improvements to human resources programs to support related initiatives.
-As of December 31, 2023, 69% of the Company's U.S. employees were female, and 23% were ethnically diverse.
-Within the management group, 52% were female, and 13% were ethnically diverse.
-The Company continues to support and provide diversity training to all employees.
-The Company also continues its commitment to providing a workplace that is free of harassment and discrimination by taking proactive measures and providing all employees with non-discrimination and sexual harassment prevention training on an annual basis.
-The DEI initiatives are supported and promoted to provide all employees a place where they feel welcomed, appreciated and valued.
+As of December 31, 2022, 70% of the Company's U.S. employees were female, and 23% were ethnically diverse.
+Within the management group, 47% were female, and 16% were ethnically diverse.
+Over the past year, the Company has continued to support and provide diversity training to all employees.
+The Company continues its commitment to providing a workplace that is free of harassment and discrimination by taking proactive measures and providing all employees with non-discrimination and sexual harassment prevention training on an annual basis.
+The DEI initiatives will continue to be supported and promoted to provide all employees a place where they feel welcomed, appreciated and valued.

-Equal opportunities, anti-harassment, non-discrimination, the health and safety of employees and work-life balance are actively promoted as more fully described in the Company's Environmental, Social, and Governance ("ESG") report.
+Equal opportunities, anti-harassment, non-discrimination, the health and safety of employees and work-life balance are actively promoted as more fully described in the Company's Environmental, Social, and Governance report.